-National Cabinet met in Sydney today to discuss COVID-19 settings and key joint-actions for the upcoming Jobs and Skills Summit.
+Today, National Cabinet met virtually to discuss the COVID-19 pandemic, Monkeypox (MPX), Foot and Mouth Disease and the upcoming Jobs and Skills Summit.

-The National Cabinet remains committed to working together on national priorities and will meet again next month.
+The National Cabinet remains committed to working together on national priorities and will continue to meet as necessary.